Bosch GBM9-16 5/8-Inch Drill Mixer

 Being a drywaller and mason, I use the mixing functions on this kind of tool 90% of the time – and mixing mortar was the main goal for a slate job I had coming up.

-I’ve been doing drywall and masonry for 18 years so I’ve used a drill/mixer every work day of those years.
-Rarely, if ever, do you see three handles like the Bosch has.
+I’ve been doing drywall and masonry for 18 years so I’ve used a drill/mixer every workday of those years.
+Rarely, if ever, do you see three handles as the Bosch has.
 It has an auxiliary handle on top and a 360-degree rotating D-handle on the back.
 These are handy when mixing thick mortar or epoxy or drilling through tough material.

 It also has an 8-foot cord which is a great feature – the longer, the better.
 I can save time and keep the work area safer when I don’t have to add an extension cord to a tool.
 The onboard key is a nice touch – they are easy to lose and it’s nearly impossible to get the job done without them.